Darkxell/PMDMMO/doc/communication.md

 This payload is sent to the server to accept a mission from the daily mission board.
 Note that the server might ignore this payload if the player has already accepted this mission today

+■ DELETEMISSION

+{"action":"deletemission"

+"mission":"missioncode"

+}

+This payload is sent to the server to delete a mission from the player mission inventory.

 # 4 - List of server -> client payloads